The horrifying true story behind ITV’s Until I Kill You

 Sweeney was arrested in 2001 and was given four life sentences for the attempted murder of Balmer, and for having four guns when he was arrested while on the run.

-In 2010, whilst serving this sentence, he was charged with the murder of Halstead and the murder of 31-year-old Paula Fields, who he had killed whilst on the run.
+In 2010, while serving this sentence, he was charged with the murder of Halstead and the murder of 31-year-old Paula Fields, who he had killed while on the run.
 Her body was also found in Regent’s Canal near Camden in 2001.

 He was found guilty of both crimes in 2011 and sentenced to life imprisonment.
 According to the BBC, authorities believe he may have killed three more women who had gone missing in the area between 1970 and 1990.